thekloudwiz-org/project-kakraba/E2E_TESTING_GUIDE.md

 - `test-creator@example.com` / `TestPassword123!`
 - `test-fan@example.com` / `TestPassword123!`

+**Note:** Custom attributes (userType, displayName, etc.) need to be added to Cognito User Pool.
+This requires Terraform apply which will recreate the User Pool.

 ### 4. CI Updated
 Changed from running all 114 tests to just 8 smoke tests:
 ```yaml